Reproductive immunology: KIRs and human leukocyte antigen

-Medication exposure during pregnancy
+Cancer and tumours in pregnancy

+In both cancer and pregnancy, cells grow and divide at fast rates without being effectively targeted by the human immune system.
+There is a parallel immunomodulatory mechanism in pregnancy and cancer: T helper cell expression differs based on cytokine levels; in pregnancy, Type 1 (Th1) is up-regulated, whereas in cancer Type 2 (Th2) is up-regulated.
+In pregnancy, regulatory T cells (Treg cells or Tregs) allow the body to accept the fetus.
+Tregs perform a similar task with tumors.
+Cancer treatment aims to lower Treg activity, while treatment for pregnancy complications aims to increase Treg activity.
+This can cause complications in a person with cancer who is pregnant, since the goal is to decrease Tregs to eliminate the cancer, while that could also harm the fetus.
+Careful use of Treg-modifying immunotherapy is required to ensure the safety of the pregnant person and the fetus.

+Common in women of reproductive age, with an incidence approaching 80% by age 50, uterine fibroids are benign (non-cancerous) smooth muscle tumours.
+They are generally asymptomatic, although they can cause pain, sometimes severe, especially if large, or subjected to torsion (twisting; may occur when fibroid is pedunculated, with a "stem" or "stalk") or impaction (compression; may be more likely in pregnancy).
+Between 10 and 30% of women with fibroids develop complications during pregnancy.
+While their relationship to adverse outcomes is unclear, fibroids are associated with early pregnancy bleeding and loss, premature rupture of membranes and labor, and caesarean sections.

+Medications in pregnancy

 Pharmacokinetics

-Pregnant-related anatomical and physiological changes affect pharmacokinetics (absorption, distribution, metabolism, and excretion) of many drugs, which may require drug regimen adjustment.
+Pregnancy-related anatomical and physiological changes affect pharmacokinetics (absorption, distribution, metabolism, and excretion) of many drugs, which may require drug regimen adjustment.
 Gastrointestinal motility is affected by delayed gastric emptying and increase gastric pH during pregnancy, which may alter drug absorption.
 Changes in body composition during pregnancy may change drugs volume of distribution due to increased body weight and fat, increased total plasma volume, and decreased albumin.
 For drugs susceptible to hepatic elimination are influenced by increased production of estrogen and progesterone.
 In addition, change in hepatic enzyme activity may increase or decrease drug metabolism based on drug composition, however most hepatic enzymes increase both metabolism and elimination during pregnancy.
 Also, pregnancy increase glomerular filtration, renal plasma flow, and the activity of transporters, which may require increased drug dosage.

 FDA regulations

 FDA established labeling request for drugs and biological products with medication risks, allowing informed decision making for pregnant and breastfeeding women and their health care providers.
 Pregnancy category was required on the drug label for systemically absorbed medications with the risk of fetal injury, which is now replaced with pregnancy and lactation labeling rule (PLLR).
 In addition to pregnancy category requirements on information of pregnancy, labor and delivery, and nursing mothers, PLLR also includes information on females animals of reproductive potential.
 The labeling change were effective starting June 30, 2015.
 The labeling requirements of over-the-counter (OTC) medicines we not affected.